Authored by the expert who managed and guided the team behind the Colombia Property Pack

 Are properties selling above or below asking in Colombia in 2026?

-Based on market conditions, we estimate that fewer than 10% of properties in Colombia sell above asking, while the vast majority close at or below the listed price, though confidence in exact percentages is moderate because Colombia lacks a centralized MLS-style database tracking every transaction.
+We estimate that fewer than 10% of residential properties in Colombia sell above asking, while about 90% sell at or below asking, and our confidence is moderate because Colombia does not publish a clean national sale-to-list database.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Colombia.